-- list of ingredients

 - country of origin

-- contact information for the processing company
+- contact information for the manufacturer

 - contact information for the importer

-- expiration date
+- expiration date (manufacture date only for animal origin products)

 - lot number

 - care and handling information

-- instructions for product use (if necessary)
+- instructions for use and preparation (if applicable)

-- claim "contains gluten" or "does not contain gluten"

-- notice "evite o consumo excessivo de alcool", which translates to "avoid excessive consumption of alcohol" (for alcoholic beverages)
+- % alcohol content (for alcoholic beverages)

-- nutritional information
+- nutritional information (information required to comply with RDC Resolutions # 359 of 2003 and #163 of 2006)

 Nutritional labeling requirements are similar to those in force in the United States.
-The Nutritional Information must be set by portion of food, and the portion listing must be accompanied by its respective "household measurement", for example, cup, tablespoon, and teaspoon.
-The label must include the following information:
+The nutritional information must be set by portion of food, and the portion listing must be accompanied by its respective "household measurement," for example, cup, tablespoon, and teaspoon.
+The RDC #359 determines the serving of each food and their corresponding household measures.